Claude Technical Tutor

 The plugin uses multiple Claude Code extension points working together:

-| CLAUDE.md | Socratic teaching persona and core principles |
+| CLAUDE.md | Guided discovery teaching persona and core principles |

-| Skill | Build-log capture logic, T/R/C rubric, signal levels, synthesis |
+| Skill | Session-log capture logic, T/R/C + Q/A/R rubrics, signal levels, synthesis |

 | Commands | Session lifecycle: start, note, recover, end |